 Visiting relatives/friends in care homes

-- From 12 April, care home residents in England are able to
+- All care home residents are able to nominate an essential caregiver.

 Visit the government's guidance on visiting care homes during COVID-19 for more information.